wustlcse237sp20/project-cse237-brick-breaker/README.md

 What commands are needed to compile and run your code from the command line?

 	From the project folder, run the script runBrickBreaker.sh by typing ./runBrickBreaker.sh in the command line.
 This should compile and launch the game (assuming java is installed).

+## Iteration 2 ##

+What user stories were completed this iteration?

+	For this iteration, we continued to implement functionality of the game.
+The paddle is now able to move and the ball reacts with its surroundings accordingly.
+We've implmented power-up bricks that will break upon multiple hits, and introduced a color scheme to represent how many hits are required.

+What user stories do you intend to complete next iteration?

+	By the next iteration, we hope to completely set up a level system with increasing difficulty.
+In addition, we would like to add UI features and options to make the game more comfortable to interact with.
+The paddle controls will be changed to become more responsive, and the ball reflected more accurately.

+Is there anything that you implemented but doesn't currently work?

+	Yes, the game does not end when the ball is missed by the paddle.
+It merely bounces back and keeps going.
+We intend to finish this after implmenting levels